SreerajThamarappilly/action-repo/README.md

 ### 2. Branches

-The webhook is configured to trigger for actions on specific branches.
+The webhook is configured to trigger for actions on all the branches of this repository.

-- The repository monitors activities such as push, pull request, and merge on the `develop` branch.
+- The repository monitors activities such as push, pull request, and merge on any branch.

 In the GitHub Actions YAML file (`.github/workflows/main.yml`), the following branches are configured: